Whimsy Stick

 5 to 10 minutes maximum

 Driven dogs will play far past the point where fatigue makes movement sloppy and injury risk rises.
-You set the session length, not the dog — this is especially important with a homemade build where the equipment is also approaching its limits.
+You set the session length, not the dog.
+This is especially important with a homemade build where the equipment is also approaching its limits.

 🔍